 Habitat: Semi-open areas with thorny scrub and giant cacti, scattered patches of woodlands in open terrain, plantations; open, mostly dry woods and evergreen secondary growth.
 Ranges from sea-level up to about 1500m.

-Distribution: Southwest USA to Mexico, from Sonora and Tamaulípas south to Panama and extreme northwest Colombia.
+Distribution: Southern Arizona in the USA to Mexico, from Sonora and Tamaulípas south to Panama and extreme northwest Colombia.
 Also from southern Texas, USA south through eastern Mexico.